“Exercise is really for the brain, not the body.

 Find Out More

-To learn more about Greenwood’s yoga program, please visit Yoga for Children with Beth Borowsky.
+To learn more about Greenwood’s yoga program, please visit Kids Yoga with Beth Borowsky.